gaearon/redux-bootstrap/README.md

 - Combine reducers into a root reducer
 - Create the store
 - Sync history with store
-- Create the Root component
+- Create the Root component (includes Provider, Router)
-- Set the Provider, Router, routes, history and store in the Root component
+- Set the routes, history and store in the Root component
 - Render the Root component
 ```